The $300,000 MAN

 I was also facing the possibility that I would have to be medically retired from the military.
 The doctors told me I would receive a nice disability payment for being wounded in combat, but I wanted none of that.
 Instead, I wanted to continue to serve and was not ready to leave the military, much less be considered “disabled”.

 As steadfast as I was at times, I was having a hard time coming to terms with my “new normal”.
-As I wrote in this post I felt like I was not good enough anymore.
+I felt like I was not good enough anymore.
 I was ashamed, and I was too scared to let anyone into what I was dealing with — I was decorated for valor and was being told by medical professionals that I would not be able to stay in the Army.

 I was a warrior.
 What do warriors do when they get disabled?
 When they’re vulnerable?